 Why did we buy more gifts?
 Some of which will only get played with once or twice.

 Do my children really need all these toys?

 Do you find yourself doing this?

-Yes, I am sure there will be a toy request list featuring all the latest and greatest toys.
+Yes, I’m sure there will be a toy request list featuring all the latest and greatest toys.

 But….
 This year there will be four gifts under the tree.
 Only one of them will be a toy.

-The rest will be non-toy, usable, enjoyable and relatable items.
+The rest will be non-toy, usable and enjoyable items.
 They will be educational.
 There will be clothes.
 There will be activities and entertainment gifts.